+The temple was commissioned in approximately 1250AD by King Narasimhadeva I of the Eastern Ganga Dynasty, thought to be a celebration of his military victory over the Muslims.
 Constructed in honour of Surya, the Hindu deity of the sun, the Sun Temple of Konark is designed as a representation of this deity’s horse-drawn chariot, complete with (originally seven) horses and giant wheels.
 This effect is created through the external decoration of two of the buildings of the Sun Temple of Konark – the entrance hall and the main shrine.

 The temple was only actually in use for about 300 years: the 40m high spire collapsed (in part at lease) in the late 16th century.
 The exact cause of this is unknown and historians have speculated as to whether it was ransacked, hit by a cyclone or the copper was taken for profit.

 In the 19th century, the British made an effort to restore and conserve the temple in recognition of its importance.
 The site was granted UNESCO World Heritage site status in 1984.